NortunalCactus/Group20_IIT_A2/README.md

   WELLCOME TO OUR TEAM SHOWCASE!

-  Assignment 2 - Group 20-Introduction to Information Technology - RMIT Vietnam - semester B
+  Assignment 2 - Group 20- Introduction to Information Technology - RMIT Vietnam - semester B

-  This is all the contributions from dedicated 4 human beings:
+  These are all the contributions from dedicated 4 human beings:
   1. Joo Jeong-Hyeon
   2. Nguyen Thi Quynh Giang
   3. Nguyen Ha Minh Duy